CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 "special_attacks": [ [ "GRAB", 10 ] ]
 ```

-The new style object should contain at least a "type" member (string) and "cooldown" member (integer).
-It may contain additional members as required by the specific type.
+The new style object can contain a "type" member (string) - "cooldown" member (integer) pair for the three types listed below, the "id" of an explicitly defined monster attack (from monster_attacks.json) or a spell (see MAGIC.md).
+It may contain additional members as required by the specific attack.
 Possible types are listed below.
 Example:

 ```JSON
 "special_attacks": [